 An Eagle’s Feather by Minfong Ho

 An Eagle’s Feather is based on a story of hope written by the Philippine Eagle Foundation to raise awareness and care for the critically endangered, majestic Philippine Eagle, the national bird of the Philippines.
 A joint project of the Cornell Lab of Ornithology and the Philippine Eagle Foundation, this story was written into this book by Minfong Ho, award-winning author of Hush!
 A Thai Lullaby.
-Illustrator Frances Alvarez beautifully capture rural Philippine culture and the powerful spirit of this powerful bird with powerful, evocative art in this very special book designed to capture attention for the plight of this incredible creature both in the Philippines, as well as on the world stage. [picture book, ages 4 and up]
+Illustrator Frances Alvarez beautifully captures rural Philippine culture and the powerful spirit of this powerful bird with powerful, evocative art in this very special book designed to capture attention for the plight of this incredible creature both in the Philippines, as well as on the world stage. [picture book, ages 4 and up]

 The Nian Monster by Andrea Wang, illustrated by Alina Chau

-Use this charming picture book to celebrate Chinese New Year or Lunar New Year.
+Use this charming picture book to celebrate the Chinese New Year or Lunar New Year.
 It explains the customs in this fun adventure pitting Xingling’s wits against the Nian Monster. [picture book, ages 4 and up]

 My Freedom Trip: A Child’s Escape from North Korea by Frances and Ginger Park, illustrated by Debra Reid Jenkins